How to Deal With Commercial Water Damage to Your Business | SERVPRO® of Jefferson City

 If caught early, many plumbing problems can be addressed before serious damage occurs.
+Issues can range from severe water damage to major mold damage.
 For this reason, regular inspection of your home’s visible plumbing parts can be critical.
 Knowing the lifespan of parts and appliances is also important, as is properly maintaining the other parts of your home and its features and systems.

 Signs to Look For

 Want to help prevent plumbing complications from damaging your home and potentially resulting in expensive property damage or loss?
 Start by visually inspecting your plumbing on a regular basis.
 Look for drips and slow leaks.
 Be sure to check the areas surrounding your pipes as well.
 If you see water damage on cabinetry or other nearby materials, there may be an active leak that you’ll want to locate.

 Your entire home plumbing system may not be visible, but there are certain places in your home where you can readily inspect plumbing components:

 - Inside access panels near showers, sinks or appliances.

 - Attachments to toilets, water heaters and appliances.

 - Basements and crawl spaces.

 You will want to look at any piping, valves and fittings in the areas listed above.
 Leaks are most common at connection points, so pay close attention to the plumbing connections on faucets, washing machines, refrigerators, dishwashers, water heaters, water filtration systems, shut-off valves and toilets.
 Your home’s piping system may also have multiple connections between various sections of pipe.
 Appliances and fixtures themselves can cause problems, so be sure to inspect those as well, and keep up with any regular maintenance recommended by the manufacturer.